 - with a large-scale user base (multilingual),

-- that require building a complicated architecture, multiple integrations, or need,
+- that requires building a complicated architecture, multiple integrations, or need,

 to meet high-security demands.

-This rough estimate can serve as your starting point in understanding how much it really costs to develop a mobile app.
+This rough estimate can serve as your starting point in answering the question “how much does it cost to develop an app?”.

-That said, if you want to develop a native, medium-complexity mobile app for 2 platforms (iOS and Android), your development team will come from Eastern Europe, you can expect that it will cost around $100,000 – $200,000.
+That said, if you want to develop a NATIVE, medium-complexity mobile app for 2 platforms (iOS and Android), your development team will come from Eastern Europe, you can expect that it will cost around $140,000 – $200,000.